driessenslucas/researchproject/Thesis.md

 \end{minipage}
 \end{figure}

+**Commentary**: The visit heatmaps for DDQN and DQN demonstrate more focused exploration patterns, indicating effective learning and decision-making processes.
+In contrast, the heatmaps for PPO and Q-agent show more dispersed visitation, suggesting less efficient exploration strategies.

 **2. Maze Solution Efficiency**

 **PPO and AC are not included in this visualization due to their relatively higher step counts compared to DDQN and DQN.**